 Maps are, for many of us, one of the most beloved parts of a fantasy novel.
 For all that I’ve happily embraced ebooks, I have to admit, they can be a bit lacking in the map department.
 It’s harder to flip back to the map for reference purposes, for one thing, but there’s also a certain je ne sais quoi to a physical map in a book.
 Other than the lack of the wonderful book smell, the lack of a tangible map is what I regret most about ebooks.
 (I traveled full-time before the pandemic, though, and I’m currently hunkered down in Vietnam, so ebooks it is.)

-My love of maps extends far beyond fantasy, of course- my childhood bedroom was wallpapered with old National Geographic maps, including, over the washing machine (which, yes, was in my bedroom), the prize of my collection: An original 1941 National Geographic map of Europe.
+My love of maps extends far beyond fantasy, of course.
+My childhood bedroom was wallpapered with old National Geographic maps, including, over the washing machine (which, yes, was in my bedroom) and the prize of my collection: an original 1941 National Geographic map of Europe.
 The map legend contained a little footnote: Borders on this map are those of September 1st, 1939, the day Germany invaded Poland.
 I regularly read nonfiction books about geography and cartography, used to spend hours and hours rummaging through map sales at my university’s geography department, since they’d long since transitioned to digital maps.
 (Obligatory curses directed towards ArcGIS.)
 I even have a map of Middle Earth tattooed across my back.